dragoshomner/spring-university/README.md

 - Controllers, Services and Repositories - using Dependency Injection
 - Entities, DTOs and Mappers - using MapStruct library
 - CRUD implementations - for main entities
+- Pagination - for getting more data in a structured way
 - Database initializers - using factory pattern for adding data on startup to database (algorithmically, reading from CSV, using SQL procedures, Bing requests)
 - MySQL - with the below schema structure and procedures for initializing travel table
 - OpenCsv - for initializing cities table